RLL24187/MKS22X-FinalProject/README.md

 * Worked on distance, distanceTo, inRadius, and inContact in Collider
 * Had a ConcurrentModificationException: lesson to be learned: don't use enhanced for loops when editing the ArrayList
 * die is now a boolean method, still needs work
-* implemented inheritance with calls to super in Monster child classes <br />
+* Implemented inheritance with calls to super in Monster child classes <br />

 *Elizabeth*:<br />
 * Created player shooting so it wouldn't shoot multiple bullets at once when you press space